rkumar/rbcurse/README.markdown

 I have moved rbcurse to ffi-ncurses (earlier ncurses gem).

-Just merged branch ffiwindow into master.
 If you are looking for the ncurses version, please goto branch rbcurse1.2.0.
 I am not likely to support that henceforth due to the difficulty in installing ncurses gem.

-At this moment (2011-09-15), I am using ffi-nurses 0.4.0-pre (from github).
-Its not yet released as a gem, so you'll have to download it, till Sean releases the gem.

-* Status: Succeeded in a lot of testing with ffi-ncurses.
 Thanks a lot to Sean O'Halpin for the ffi-ncurses gem and immediately responding to my queries.
-I am testing on OSX Snow Leopard with ruby 1.9.2, TERM=screen on zsh, and also 1.9.3.
+I am testing on OSX Snow Leopard with ruby 1.9.2, TERM=screen on zsh.

 * 2011-09-14 : I am thinking of using the 1.2.x version for ncurses-ruby - any final
 bug fixes etc, and releasing a 1.2.x gem.
 See the rbcurse1.2.0 branch for more updates.